 , produced by Butch Vig of Garbage

-fame.
-The plot follows two lovers
+that follows two lovers

 who are followed in the story as they witness the many new trials faced by the common man in the recent years of America (Mainly told in first-person from the point of Christian).